Seven Nation Army: Composition

 "Seven Nation Army" is characterized as an alternative rock, garage rock, blues rock and punk blues song with a length of three minutes and 52 seconds.
 According to sheet music published by Universal Music Publishing Group, it is composed in the key of E minor in common time with a tempo of 120 beats per minute.
 The title of the song comes from when Jack, as a young child in Detroit, misheard "The Salvation Army" as "The Seven Nation Army".

 A DigiTech Whammy was used to create the bass-like sound heard in the driving riff.

 The song is driven by a riff that resembles the sound of a bass guitar.
 To create this sound, Jack connected a semi-acoustic guitar to a DigiTech Whammy pedal (a pitch shift effect), lowering the pitch by an octave.
 The riff uses five pitches and consists of seven notes; it begins with a held note followed by four syncopated notes, ending with two notes that appear frequently in laments.
 The 7-note riff of "Seven Nation Army" has been noted to be similar to the main theme (movements 1 and 4) of Bruckner's 5th symphony.
 The song also features distorted vocals and a "heartbeat drum", played by White Stripes drummer Meg White.
 AllMusic's Tom Maginnis noted that the song "manipulat[es] the power of tension and release": it creates a sense of "anticipatory energy", then transitions into what Maginnis described as a "[wordless] crush of what stands for the chorus", consisting of an electric guitar and a "bashing crash cymbal".

 John Mulvey of NME described "Seven Nation Army" as a "diatribe against fame".
 The song's lyrics were inspired by the growing attention received by the White Stripes.
 According to Jack, the song tells the story of a person who, upon entering a town, hears its residents gossiping about him and proceeds to leave the town in response.
 Driven by a sense of loneliness, he ultimately returns.
 Regarding the song's meaning, Jack stated, "The song's about gossip.
 It's about me, Meg and the people we're dating."
-Maginnis described the lyrics as presenting an "obstinate attitude", citing the opening lines: "I'm gonna fight 'em off / A seven nation army couldn't hold me back / They're gonna rip it off / Taking their time right behind my back".
+Maginnis described the lyrics as presenting an "obstinate attitude", citing the first verse: "I'm gonna fight 'em off / A seven nation army couldn't hold me back / They're gonna rip it off / Taking their time right behind my back".
 In regards to the line "I'm going to Wichita / Far from this opera forevermore", Jack said he has never visited the city, but was using it as metaphor and getting himself into character for the song with the lyric.